bioinformaticsdotca/10_Simple_Rules/rule_1.md

 Special accounts are also available to [academic institutions](https://education.github.com/).

-# Create Your Site Repo
+# Create Your Site Repo on GitHub

 In an internet browser, go to github.com and log into your account or your organisation account.